OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/tricentis-qTest.md

 | **Text**           | The system will search for a module having exact name in root hierarchy.    | `{"search":"@source_name@"}`                                        |
 | **Text and Integer** | The system will only search for sub-modules under specified parent module having exact name match | `{"search":"Module Name", "parentId":54115370, "expand":"descendants"}` |

 * It is recommended to use additional query parameters to narrow down the results if there are more than one with the same name, ensuring only one item is returned.
-If more than one match is found, **OpsHub Integration Manager** will proceed with the first match.
+If more than one match is found, **<code class="expression">space.vars.SITENAME</code>** will proceed with the first match.

 # Known Behaviour